-- authorized devices presenting authorized interface protocols as defined in the PP-Module for Audio Output Devices, - authorized devices presenting authorized interface protocols as defined in the PP-Module for User Authentication Devices, - authorized devices presenting authorized interface protocols as defined in the PP-Module for Video/Display Devices
+- authorized devices presenting authorized interface protocols as defined in the PP-Module for Audio Output Devices. - authorized devices presenting authorized interface protocols as defined in the PP-Module for User Authentication Devices.

 ] upon TOE power up and upon connection of a peripheral device to a powered-on TOE.